TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Appveyor script: llvm 8 when the visual studio 2019 is ready to take the new filesystem
 		- We had differing versions, the one on our computer is newer so it builds everything
 	- augs::date_time constructor for file write type, used to display last write times of lua meta files, although that's low priority

-- Separate thread for render queue
-	- We'll just queue commands for now
-	- The finalizers can happen in the rendering thread
-	- We can still query for the need of new atlases in the main/logic thread
-	- Perhaps the same with openal if hrtf proves to decrease performance

-- research ping behaviour under low performance
-	- Our 140-150 rtt matched against the server-reported ping in scoreboard
-		- so it was probably a case of low fps at kartezjan's

 - blurred text if zoomed out